wanirepo/affectneuro_2023fall/README.md

 ## Term project

 Develop your own research idea related to affective neuroscience.
 You can choose any topic within the area of affective neuroscience.
-You will have two times of presentation opportunity--one for research background (similar to the introduction section of a research article), and the other for experimental design (similar to the method section of a research article).
 If you are conducting research projects for your dissertation, you can use this as an opportunity to write parts of your dissertation.
-I am also considering forming teams (of one graduate student and one undergrad student).
-Let's discuss this in the class.
+As you know, research articles usually consist of four components; 1) Introduction, 2) Methods, 3) Results, and 4) Discussion.
+You need to submit at least two sections of the article.
+For example, 1) Introduction + 2) Methods (this will be the standard), 1) Introduction + 3) Results, 1) Introduction + 4) Discussion, or 2) Methods + 3) Results, etc. As I announced in the class, each undergrad student will be paired with one graduate student (you need to submit one paper with two names).